-The State With the Highest Number in Horse Population (in Excess of 767,100) Is Texas (UMN)
+The State With the Highest Number in Horse Population (in Excess of 979,000 ) Is Texas (HorseProperties.net)

-The American Horse Council found in 2017 that Texas is still the top horse state, with a horse population of 767,100 horses.
-(UMN)
+The most recent data shows Texas has a horse population of 979,000.
+Previously, the American Horse Council found in 2017 that Texas is still the top horse state, with a horse population of 767,100 horses.

 With the massive racing industry, the equine population employs 1.7 million people involved in training, transportation, and many other essential roles.